KianGentry/EYN-OS/docs/ui/enhanced-help-system.md

 ## Overview

-The EYN-OS help system has been enhanced with **collapsible sub-command exploration**.
-Commands that have sub-commands are marked with an asterisk (*) and can be expanded inline to show their sub-commands directly below the parent command.
+The EYN-OS help system provides interactive documentation for all commands.
+It features **collapsible sub-command exploration** and integrates with the Tiling Manager.

 ## Features